hyunchol-jun/.dotfiles/README.md

 # My dotfiles
-This repo contains the new dotfiles for my system. hi
+This repo contains the new dotfiles for my system.

 ## Requirements
 Ensure you have the following installed.